pencil2d/pencil/docs/dive-into-code.md

  - `core_lib`: the engine of Pencil2D, mostly about animation, drawing things and tool manipulations.
  - `tests`: a collection of unit tests.

 You will be able to see these 3 sub-projects in QtCreator when you open the Pencil2D project, and you will find the identical folder names in the repository.
+Each sub-project folder is further divided into several directories containing different kinds of sources:

+ - `src`: holds the C++ source code that controls the program logic
+ - `ui`: Qt Designer GUI definitions (*.ui).
+ - `data`: contains other resources such as images or support files for OS integration which are distributed with the program.
+Many of these are compiled into the program as Qt resources.

 # Where to start with?